Portfolio Management

 39 / 45

-39) What is the primary role of a robo-advisor in portfolio management?
+39) What does the term "liquidity risk" mean in portfolio management?

 40 / 45